Entropy Production in Non-Equilibrium Neural Networks

 ✨ GitHub repository: mcbal/neqnn

 In this post, we take the notion of treating neural networks as non-equilibrium thermodynamic systems seriously.
-We design a physics-inspired transformer module with adaptable couplings and memory parameters based on the naive mean-field dynamics of vector-spin models introduced in Spin-Model Transformers (2023).
-Using the underlying mean-field spin-model interpretation, we can derive an expression for entropy production, a thermodynamic quantity measuring “instantaneous” irreversibility by quantifying the asymmetry between forward and backward time steps.
+We design a physics-inspired transformer module with adaptable couplings and memory parameters based on the naive mean-field dynamics of a class of vector-spin models introduced in Spin-Model Transformers (2023).
+The underlying mean-field spin-model interpretation enables us to write down an expression for entropy production, a thermodynamic quantity measuring “instantaneous” irreversibility by quantifying the asymmetry between forward and backward time steps.

-Since every step in our mean-field setup is differentiable, entropy production can be made into a loss function.
+Since every operation in our spin-transformer module is differentiable, entropy production can be made into a loss function.
 For example, maximizing entropy production incentivizes the system to lean into the external drive by nudging its parameters to dump entropy as fast as possible in a way that maximizes uncertainty given constraints.
 Internally, we imagine the system reshaping itself into ordered structures to enable more efficient dissipation of the internal tension caused by the incoming data stream.

 2. Background and intuitions